canonical/github-runner-operator/docs/local-lxd/reference/token-scopes.md

 ### Organizational Runners

-To use this charm for GitHub organisations, the following scopes should be selected:
+To use this charm for GitHub organizations, the following scopes should be selected:

 - `repo`
 - `admin:org`